aakashbansal/App-WatchDog-Android-App/README.md

 be required to ensure smooth functioning of the app.
 ```

+## Contributing

+The goal of this project was to learn basic Android but it grew complex with time.
+If you need any help or support to understand any part of the code,please let me know.
+Any improvements, bug fixes,bug reporting, new features or suggestions are definitely welcome.
+Those looking to contribute to this code base can do so via Pull Requests.
+Any contribution is more than welcome and well appreciated. :)

+## Contact Info

+Email Id : aakashbansals23@gmail.com

 ## License

 Licensed under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007 : https://www.gnu.org/licenses/gpl-3.0.en.html